Your baby's first solids may well be baby rice as it's a common choice for parents to start weaning their little ones with.

-There are a lot of different brands of baby rice so we've whittled them down to our top five favourites.
+There are a lot of different brands of baby rice so we've whittled them down to our top six favourites.

-Formulated with essential vitamins and minerals to support your baby’s growth & development, Kendamil Smooth Baby Rice is low in salt and contains no artificial colours, flavours or preservatives
+Formulated with essential vitamins and minerals to support your baby’s growth and development, Kendamil Smooth Baby Rice is low in salt and contains no artificial colours, flavours or preservatives

 Suitable from four months.